“We just laughed because we knew they were wrong.”

 In 1944, Abbye began writing a regular column for the most influential fitness magazine in the world, Strength and Health.
 The column, “Barbells” focused on women’s training and her constant voice in a male dominated world, enabled her to help organize the first sanctioned female weightlifting competition.
 The Amateur Athletic Union held the first contest on February 28, 1947 in Los Angeles, CA. During the contest, Abbye pressed 100 lbs, snatched 105 lbs and clean and jerked 135 lbs.

-Although Abbye opened many doors for women in the world of weightlifting and physique competitions, she only held one title during her career due to the fact that physique competitions for women were non existent.
+Although Abbye opened many doors for women in the world of weightlifting and physique competitions, she only held one title during her career due to the fact that physique competitions for women were non-existent.
 In 1948, she was named Miss Physical Culture Venus and in 2000, she was inducted into the IFBB (International Federation of Bodybuilding and Fitness) Hall of Fame.

-The progression of females in physique competitions today can be contributed to Abbye “Pudgy” Stockton and women who came before her that didn’t stop when told exercise, weightlifting, and sports would ruin them, and make them less feminine.
+The progression of females in physique competitions today can be attributed to Abbye “Pudgy” Stockton and women who came before her that didn’t stop when told exercise, weightlifting, and sports would ruin them, and make them less feminine.
 Abbye’s most famous quote in regard to women and exercise is as follows, “people use to say that if women worked out, they would become masculine-looking or wouldn’t be able to get pregnant.
 We just laughed because we knew they were wrong.”